gravito-framework/gravito/docs/en/guide/plugin-development.md

 ### Database Integration

-If your Orbit requires database tables:
+If your Gravito requires database tables:

 1. **Do not run migrations automatically** in `install()`.
 2. Provide standard Drizzle migration files in your package.